 Fighting Fentanyl Charges

 If you’re facing fentanyl charges, the first thing to consider is how the evidence was obtained.
-Did you consent to a search or did the officer have reasonable cause?
+Did you consent to a search or did the officer have a reasonable cause?
 Was the fentanyl in plain view, or did law enforcement violate the terms of a search warrant in order to find it?

-All these things are important to know, and can affect whether or not there were actually grounds for an arrest.
+All these things are important to know and can affect whether or not there were actually grounds for an arrest.
 According to the fruits of the poisonous tree doctrine, any evidence that was illegally obtained is considered tainted and may therefore not be used in a court of law.

 You may be tempted to proclaim your innocence, particularly if your arrest caught you off guard.
 Even so, you should remember that the burden of proof rests on the state to prove you are guilty beyond a reasonable doubt.

 An experienced St. Paul drug crimes lawyer is needed any time there is a fentanyl arrest.
-Before making any statements to authorities, please contact us.
-We’ll ensure your rights are protected and can better advise you how to proceed.
+Before making any statements to the authorities, please contact us.
+We’ll ensure your rights are protected and can better advise you on how to proceed.